SciML/MultiScaleArrays.jl/README.md

 cells with proteins as each being an array with values for each protein.
 The linear index of the multiscale model would be indexing through each protein of each cell.
 With proper index overloads, one can define a type such that `a[i]` does just that, and thus it will work in the differential equation solvers.
-MultiScaleModels.jl takes that further by allowing one to recursively define an arbitrary `n`-level hierarchical model which has efficient indexing structures.
+MultiScaleArrays.jl takes that further by allowing one to recursively define an arbitrary `n`-level hierarchical model which has efficient indexing structures.
 The result is a type which models complex behavior, but the standard differential equation solvers will